Hammer Films Retrospective (part I) Gothic Beginnings

 Lippert’s partnership explains the otherwise inexplicable choice of American actor Brian Donlevy starring as the British scientist Bernard Quatermass in the Quatermass Xperiment.

 Nigel Kneale was the creator of the Quatermass serials.
-His voice was easily and unquestionably the most influential in the shaping of the field of British science fiction-horror.
+His voice was easily and unquestionably the most influential in shaping the field of British science fiction-horror.
 His influence was enormous you can see it in everything from Doctor Who to 28 Days Later.
 You can even feel a shadow of his hand in Sean of the Dead.
 And yet, he was at best uncomfortable with his manner of fame.

 Kneale wanted the trappings of literary fame.
 Being toasted by student assemblies at Cambridge.
 Perhaps an honorary degree from Oxford.
 Fawning reviews by the New York Review of books.
 He wanted his fans to be part of a world of high-back leather chairs and expansive mahogany desks, Meerschaum pipes, and fine tobacco by the fireplace.